willhowes/makers_portfolio_and_notes/week_4.md

 ### RESTful routing conventions
 * Representational State Transfer
 * It is a set of conventions so http request follow a similar format.
 The idea is that you have a one 'resource' or 'noun' (usually the web page) and verbs, i.e. GET/POST/PATCH/DELETE.
-These conform with CRUB:
+These conform with CRUD:
 * CREATE - POST
 * READ - GET
 * UPDATE - PATCH